c0wsaysmoo/plane-tracker-rgb-pi/README.md

   - 1-4 hrs late: Red
   - 4-8 hrs late: Purple
   - 8+ hrs late: Blue

+  - If either the actual arrival time is None (not updated yet) or actual departure time is None (not updated yet) the airport code will be Grey.
+Happens if you live close to an airport

 - An arrow between the airport codes acts as a progress bar for the flight, starting red (just left) and turning green (almost complete).
 - Below, the airline’s IATA name, flight number, abbreviated aircraft type, and the distance/direction to your location are displayed.